gigascience/gigadb-website/fuw/docs/software_architecture.md

 The docker-compose service for this container is called "application", while that of the side-car (auxiliary) services mentioned above are "test", "phantomjs" and "database" respectively.

-The "test" and "application" service are built from the same Dockerfile, but they are parametized differenlty using arguments set in the docker-compose files that enable/disable corresponding argument flags in the Dockerfile.
+The "test" and "application" service are built from the same Dockerfile, but they are parametized differenlty using arguments set in the docker-compose files that enable/disable corresponding argument flags in the Dockerfile (see ``ops/deployment/docker-compose.yml`` and ``ops/packaging/Dockerfile``).
 The "test" services has debugging, testing and console related flags switched on that the "application" have switched off.

+The container image for "staging" and "production" environments is build from a specific Dockerfile (see ``ops/packaging/Production-Dockerfile``) as on these environments the application code need to be baked into the container image so to obtain an immutable deployment preventing uncontrolled, unaudited changes on live or live-like environments.

 #### test